Skip Navigation

 Prerequisites: a B or better in Biology I and Chemistry I or Chemistry concurrently and Department approval required.

-Prerequisites: Completion of Biology I, Chemistry I, and Anatomy & Physiology all with a B average.
+Prerequisite: Completion of Biology and Chemistry with a B or better.
 Department approval required.

 Credits: 2